 SARS-CoV-2 levels tested by DUT are consistently 2-3 log copies/ml higher than those tested by the NICD.
 This may be accounted for by the fact that DUT is using a more sensitive methodology for PCR detection, namely digital droplet PCR.
 It also highlights the interpretive principle that comparisons of levels should only be made on specimens tested in the same laboratory using the same test methodology.

 In eThekwini, levels in Hillcrest have been sustained at 2 log copies/ml up until week 52 of 2021, whilst levels at Umbillo showed a sudden increase from zero in week 52.
 Levels at Hammarsdale have dropped to zero.
-Results from Central and Northern plants were still high (3 log copies/ml) in week 50.
+Results from Central and Northern plants were still high (3 log copies/ml) in week 50 but have consistently since week 51, 2021 to week 3, 2022.
 Results from Phoenix, KwaMashu and Isipingo are outstanding.
-Similarly, in uMgungundlovu, over weeks 50-52, levels in Darvill WWTP and Howick WWTP remained at 3 log copies/ml, whilst levels at Lynnfield WWTP declined to zero.
-The risk of COVID in areas corresponding to Darvill and Howick remains high and authorities should encourage vaccination and adherence to non-pharmaceutical measures.
+In uMgungundlovu, over weeks 50-52, levels in Darvill WWTP and Howick WWTP remained at 3 log copies/ml, whilst levels at Lynnfield WWTP declined to zero.
+More recent results are required for these areas.
+The authorities should continue to encourage vaccination and adherence to non-pharmaceutical measures.